slerman12/Help-me/Philosophy/Cosmogenesis-Myth.md

 ## Deduction

-This definition of deduction (math) generalises to all others.
+> Since this definition of deduction (math) generalises to all others, without changing any of its previously established consequences, or assumed restrictions, this is a valid definition, but permits the derivation of something from nothing without additional axiom.

 ### Proofs